kasemka/minitalk/README.md

 ### detailes

-The server is launched first, and after being launched it displays its PID.
+The server is launched first, and after launching, it displays its PID.

-The client needs as arguments the server PID and the text that should be sent (run in another terminal).
+The client requires the server's PID and the text to be sent as arguments (run in another terminal).

 Once the string has been received, the server displays it.
-The server must be able to display big text pretty quickly.
+The server must be able to display large texts quickly.

-The server must be able to receive text from several clients in a row, without needing to be restarted.
+The server must be able to receive text from several clients consecutively, without needing to be restarted.

-Communication is working by sending two signals: SIGUSR1 and SIGUSR2.
+Communication is achieved by sending two signals: SIGUSR1 and SIGUSR2.

 ![server1](https://user-images.githubusercontent.com/83021442/125605557-292d29fb-b043-40db-9bea-06f7b2f9c2b1.jpeg)